fisherdarling/cargo-light/README.md

 ## TODO:

 - Learn how to correctly parse a pattern type that's more than just `let a = 5;`
-- Learn how to match an identifer to a type.
-This would required some sort of iterator that matches over the left pattern with the right pattern(?) at the same time i.e:
+- Learn how to match an identifier to a type.
+This would require some sort of iterator that matches over the left pattern with the right pattern(?) at the same time i.e:

   ```rust
   let (a, b): (i32, usize) = (12, 4);